ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace flag 3449** (and you are on SQL Server 2012 SP3 CU3 or later or SQL Server 2014 SP1 CU7 or later),
 will get much better performance by avoiding a FlushCache call in a number of different common scenarios, such as backup database, backup transaction log, create database, add a file to a database, restore a transaction log, recover a database, shrink a database file, and a SQL Server “graceful” shutdown.

+**Trace flag 6534** уnables performance improvement of query operations with spatial data types in SQL Server 2012, SQL Server 2014 and SQL Server 2016.
+The performance gain will vary, depending on the configuration, the types of queries, and the objects.

 **Trace flag 7412** Enables the lightweight query execution statistics profiling infrastructure.
 Unless your server is already CPU bound, like you’re running all the time with 95% CPU, unless you are at that point, turn on this trace flag at any server you have.